tomheaton/mcjty-website/docs/1.14-1.15-1.16/ep7.md

 ====The Gather Event====

-To actually generate these jsons in your code I recommend creating a new 'datagen' package.
+To actually generate these JSON files in your code I recommend creating a new 'datagen' package.
 There you need a few new classes.
 It all starts with this class:
 ```
 <syntaxhighlight lang="java">
 @Mod.EventBusSubscriber(bus = Mod.EventBusSubscriber.Bus.MOD)